Prepare Early & Know What to Expect

 The IRS DRT can be used by both students and parents.
 To learn more about the IRS DRT, visit: studentaid.gov/irsdrt.

-4. The Future Scholar 529 College Savings Plan is sponsored by the State of South Carolina and administered by South Carolina State Treasure Curtis Loftis Office.
+4. Savings Plan -The Future Scholar 529 College Savings Plan is sponsored by the State of South Carolina and administered by SC State Treasure Office.
 Future Scholar is designed to help families jump-start saving for college while enjoying federal and state tax benefits.

 Continuing Education Cost and Tuition